Exeter/brainstorm/Server/setup.md

 - Move machine to Mr. Sea's office
 	- Give Mr. Sea root privilleges, disable visudo for all admins other than Mr. Sea
 - limited sudo privilleges for admins
+- ssh banner to warn and greet users